 Q: May candidates pay the party filing fee before the party filing period?

 A: No. The law establishes a specific period of time known as the “party filing period” for candidates running for a political party’s nomination to file a party certificate indicating the name and title proposed by the candidate to appear on the ballot, the position the candidate seeks, payment of fees, and filing of the party pledge, if any.
 Candidates may not pay the party filing fee before the party filing period established by law.
 [A.C.A. §§ 7-1-101(19), (20); 7-7-203(c)]

 Q: What is the process for challenging a candidate based on eligibility?
-Can a party keep a candidate off the ballot based on its own determination of eligibility?

-During the party filing period, a party candidate is required to file an affidavit of eligibility with the party stating that he or she is eligible to serve in the office sought.
+A: During the party filing period, a party candidate is required to file an affidavit of eligibility with the party stating that he or she is eligible to serve in the office sought.
 [A.C.A. §§ 7-1-101(2); 7-7-301]